HaulHub/haulhub_web_ui_automation/qa-ui-automation/README.md

 ### Maven command line to run the tests
-Wether you are in your laptop or a container, run the tests like this if you want to run all the scripts: `mvn clean verify serenity:aggregate`
+Wether you are in your laptop or a container, run the tests like this if you want to run all the scripts:
+To run all the testcases run like following.
+`mvn clean verify serenity:aggregate`
-The reports will be generated in `target/site/serenity` Run the tests like this
+The reports will be generated in `target/site/serenity`

+Run the tests like this for running the smoke test suite only

 clean verify -Dcucumber.options="--tags @FOBSMOKETESTSUITE”